brimdata/react-arborist/README.md

 <h1>React Arborist</h1>

 The tree view is ubiquitous in software applications.
-This library provides the React ecosystem with complete solution to build the equivalent of the VSCode sidebar, the Mac Finder, the Windows Explorer, or the Sketch/Figma layers panel.
+This library provides the React ecosystem with a complete solution to build the equivalent of a VSCode sidebar, Mac Finder, Windows Explorer, or Sketch/Figma layers panel.

 _New Link To Demo_